rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 of each component of :math:`\vx`, constructed to be continuous and smooth at the join between each piecewise region.
-The derivatives at these joins are estimated using second-order finite difference approximations involving neighboring points (or first order at grid boundaries).
+The derivatives at these joins are estimated using second-order finite difference approximations involving neighboring points (or first-order at grid boundaries).

 Grids often contain holes and/or ragged boundaries (the latter